ianlewis/kay/docs/source/settings.rst

    The session information's age.
 The default is ``3600`` seconds (1 hour).

+.. attribute:: SESSION_STORE

+   Choose an implementation for storing a session.
+A valid value is one of 'kay.sessions.sessionstore.GAESessionStore' or 'kay.sessions.sessionstore.SecureCookieSessionStore'.

+.. attribute:: LANG_COOKIE_AGE

+   The age of a cookie for determining which language to use.
+The default value is the same as ``COOKIE_AGE`` above.

 .. attribute:: LANG_COOKIE_NAME

    The cookie's name for the language.
 The default is ``hl``.
 If i18n is enabled, Kay will display pages in the language specified with this cookie.
 Otherwise Kay identifies the language from Accept-Language setting of the browser.

+   .. seealso:: :doc:`i18n`

+.. attribute:: FLASH_COOKIE_NAME:

+   The name of a cookie for storing flash message.
+The default is ``KAY_FLASH``.

 .. attribute:: CACHE_MIDDLEWARE_SECONDS

    Specify how long to remain caches of HTML responses that views returned.
 The default is ``3600`` (1 hour).

 .. attribute:: CACHE_MIDDLEWARE_NAMESPACE